Remote-Sensing-Centre/rf_soil_moisture_prediction_2025/README.md

-# Random forest soil moisture prediction
+# Soil moisture prediction using ML models
-Predict soil moisture from Sentinel-1 data using random forest regression
+Predict soil moisture from Sentinel-1 data using random forest regression, support vector regression and XGBoost regression

 ## Setup for Windows
 1. Install Python 3.11 (or later) from the Microsoft Store.